wilsonliaows/docs/features/message-template.md

 The message template enables you to create static templates for commonly used messages.
 Workato templates use [Mustache](https://mustache.github.io/mustache.5.html) as templating language.
 Template can be used to generate HTML/text/JSON/XML messages.
 Template allows you to separate the message composition logic from the message generation logic.
 This separation enables the template developer to change the format of the message without making changes to the recipe.

 Workato templates are "logic-less" as there is no control flow logic in the template(if/else/looping etc).
-The templates use tags for variable substitution, conditional blocks, list iteration.
-Tags are enclosed inside 2 opening and closing curly braces, e.g. {{email}}.
-Tag syntax determines the tag behavior
+The templates use tags for variable substitution, conditional blocks and list iteration.
+Tags are enclosed inside 2 opening and closing curly braces, e.g. `{{`email`}}`.
+Tag syntax determines the tag behavior.

 Every template has an associated input schema.
 The schema defines the variables that can be used in the template.
-Schema supports scalars(string, integer, date etc.) and complex(object, array) data types.
-While creating a document from a template in a recipe, the recipe developer supplies the input conforming to the template schema in the recipe
+Schema supports scalar data types(string, integer, date etc.) and complex data types(object, array).

+The recipe developer supplies the input conforming to the template schema while creating a document from a template.

 _Example_